Skip to content

 java

-import com.pixpark.facebetter.BeautyEffectEngine;
+import net.pixpark.facebetter.BeautyEffectEngine;

-import com.pixpark.facebetter.BeautyParams.*;
+import net.pixpark.facebetter.BeautyParams.*;

-import com.pixpark.facebetter.ImageBuffer;
+import net.pixpark.facebetter.ImageBuffer;

-import com.pixpark.facebetter.ImageFrame;
+import net.pixpark.facebetter.ImageFrame;

 Log Configuration

 Logging is disabled by default and can be enabled as needed.
 Both console logging and file logging switches are supported.
-Logging should be enabled before creating the beauty engine.

 java